GenomicsAotearoa/shell-for-bioinformatics/docs/3_streams_red_pipe.md

     ```bash
     program input.txt > results.txt; echo $?
     ```
+    Exit statuses are useful because they allow us to programmatically chain commands together in the shell.
+A subsequent command in a chain is run conditionally on the last command’s exit status.
+The shell provides two operators that implement this: one operator that runs the subsequent command only if the first command completed successfully (`&&`), and one operator that runs the next command only if the first completed unsuccessfully (||).

+    For example, the sequence `program1 input.txt > intermediate-results.txt && program2 intermediate-results.txt > results.txt` will execute the second command only if previous commands have completed with a nonzero exit status.

     By contrast, `program1 input.txt > intermediate-results.txt || echo "warning: an error occurred"` will print the message if error has occurred.

     !!! quote ""